5 Ways to Ring in Your First Holiday Season as a Married Couple

 Break out the mistletoe!
-There’s nothing sweeter than your first Christmas as newlyweds.
+There’s nothing sweeter than your first holiday season as newlyweds, no matter what you're celebrating.
 With a new year—and the rest of your lives—ahead, the holiday season is the perfect time to share time-honored traditions and also start some of your own, such as cooking a special meal, adopting an angel tree or reading a book passage.
 Even if it’s simply curling up with eggnog and your favorite Christmas movie, this is your chance to create your own holiday traditions.

 1. Make an Ornament Together